Josiah-tan/plover-vim/README.md

 - First, make sure to install plover_vim into plover
 	- see [Installation](#Installation) for more instructions
-- copy [templates/relative_number/simple.py](templates/relative_number/simple.py) and add it to your dictionaries for a simple configuration
 - It is recommended to remap top left S key as #
-- note there is a version 2 of this currently in the making
+- For a simple configuration see [templates/relative_number/customised.py](templates/relative_number/customised.py).
-    - see [templates/Aerick/customised.py](templates/Aerick/customised.py) and [templates/Josiah/customised.py](templates/Josiah/customised.py) for examples of this new version
+- For my configuration see [templates/Josiah/customised.py](templates/Josiah/customised.py)

 ## Easy_motion